kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

 justice without regard for the old dichotomy.
 This is often far more
 efficient:  It's fairly clear where you ought to bring your lawsuit, and easier to juggle one set of rules, procedures, and schedules once you get there.
 On the other hand, it's sometimes hard to tell whether a court is refining and applying rules for strict application or making room for itself to avoid an unjust result.
-This has been especially clear in contract law of late, with many courts straining to invalidate "contracts of adhesion", like dense online terms of service, and specific provisions, like commitments to arbitration that deny consumers access to the public courts, that irk judicial sensibilities.
+This has been especially clear in contract law of late, with many courts straining to invalidate "contracts of adhesion", like dense online terms of service, and specific provisions, like commitments to arbitration that deny consumers access to the public courts.
 Some courts have even seemed to play games with ambiguity and vagueness, seizing on whatever weakness they can manufacture to avoid doing The Wrong Thing.

 Legal practice has a habit of deep-freezing vocabulary and ideas well past their expiration dates.
 But as often as I'm a critic of